Studio Nomad was founded in London by Sara Oliver

 THE TREASURE HUNTERS

-Sara, originally based in Asia, has travelled extensively whilst gathering suppliers and artisans for her international and UK projects over the last 35 years.
+Sara, now based in London, worked in Asia for many years and has travelled extensively whilst gathering suppliers and artisans for her international and UK projects over the last 35 years.

 Mary has collaborated with workshops as far-reaching as India and Morocco creating unique pieces, as well as working alongside art directors on movies.